BOWLBY’S MATERNAL DEPRIVATION HYPOTHESIS

 There is other research support for Bowlby’s ideas, for example:

-• Support for the idea that a lack of emotional support and maternal love can damage attachments comes from Marian Radke-Yarrow et al. (1985), who studied severely depressed mothers unable to provide emotional care to their children.
+Support for the idea that a lack of emotional support and maternal love can damage attachments comes from Marian Radke-Yarrow et al. (1985), who studied severely depressed mothers unable to provide emotional care to their children.
 The study found that 55% of the depressed mothers' children had insecure attachments, compared to only 29% in a control group of non-depressed mothers, supporting Bowlby's maternal deprivation theory.

 However, Bowlby’s research on the forty-four thieves has been heavily criticised.

 One significant criticism of Bowlby's research is its heavy reliance on retrospective information, necessitating parents and children to recall and recount events many years prior.
 This approach inherently risks introducing inaccuracies due to the fallibility of human memory over time.
 Another illustrative example of the problems with this data type is the potential influence of social desirability bias on participants' responses.
 For instance, when parents are asked about the time they spent away from their children during those early years, they may underreport or alter these durations due to the social stigma associated with leaving young children for extended periods.
 Admitting prolonged separations might not be socially desirable, as it conflicts with societal expectations and norms regarding parenting and caregiver presence.
 Consequently, parents might consciously or subconsciously modify their accounts to appear more attentive or present than they were, thus skewing the data Bowlby collected and potentially affecting the study's findings and conclusions.
-Therefore, this reliance on retrospective reporting raises questions about the reliability of the evidence supporting Bowlby's maternal deprivation hypothesis and its conclusions.
+Therefore, this reliance on retrospective reporting raises questions about the reliability of the evidence supporting Bowlby's maternal deprivation hypothesis and its findings.

 WHO ELSE WAS HOME?

 Furthermore, Bowlby's study did not sufficiently account for who cared for the child during these separations.
-The quality of substitute care—whether the child was looked after by a close relative, placed in foster care, or admitted to a hospital—could significantly mitigate or exacerbate the effects of separation.
+The quality of substitute care, whether the child was looked after by a close relative, placed in foster care, or admitted to a hospital, could significantly mitigate or exacerbate the effects of separation.
 This aspect was not systematically controlled for in his study, leaving a gap in understanding the nuanced impacts of different separation contexts on child development.

-CORRELATIONS DON’S SHOW CAUSE AND EFFECT
+CORRELATIONS DO NOT SHOW CAUSE AND EFFECT

 Furthermore, the findings of Bowlby's study were derived from correlational data, which inherently limits the ability to establish causation.
 This is a significant methodological limitation, as it opens up the possibility that other factors may account for the observed behaviours rather than disruptions in attachment per se.
 For instance, children from socio-economically disadvantaged backgrounds may have a higher likelihood of hospitalisation not directly due to neglect or lack of care but because of factors associated with poverty, such as poorer access to preventive healthcare or living conditions with inadequate sanitation.
 Consequently, these socio-economic factors might increase the risk of illnesses that necessitate hospital stays, inadvertently leading to separations from the primary caregiver.

-Therefore, poverty and its associated challenges could act as confounding variables that are responsible for the delinquent or affectionless psychopathy behaviours observed in the study rather than the separation from the mother or primary caregiver.
+Therefore, poverty and its associated challenges could act as confounding variables that are responsible for the delinquent or affectionless psychopathic behaviours observed in the study, rather than the separation from the mother or primary caregiver.
 This complexity suggests that the relationship between early separation and later behavioural outcomes is not straightforward and can be influenced by myriad interrelated factors.
 Recognising the potential for such confounding variables is crucial in interpreting the results of Bowlby's study and understanding the multifaceted nature of attachment and behavioural development.

-ALTERNATIVE RESEARCH: ROBERTSON AND ROBERSTON
+ALTERNATIVE RESEARCH: ROBERTSON AND ROBERTSON

 James and Joyce Robertson conducted influential studies critically examining John Bowlby's Maternal Deprivation Hypothesis.
-Their work, particularly through observing children experiencing separation from their primary caregivers, offered valuable insights into the effects of caregiver absence and the importance of substitute care.
+Their work, mainly through observing children experiencing separation from their primary caregivers, offered valuable insights into the effects of caregiver absence and the importance of substitute care.
 Below is a brief synopsis of their key studies, focusing on "Little John" and their foster care research, which provided a foundation for their critique of Bowlby's theory.

-LITTLE JOHN STUDY
+LITTLE JOHN (1952)

 FOSTER CARE STUDIES

-• Findings: Contrary to the distress observed in the Little John study, children placed in nurturing and responsive foster care environments exhibited less distress and more positive developmental outcomes.
+Findings: Contrary to the distress observed in the Little John study, children placed in nurturing and responsive foster care environments exhibited less distress and more positive developmental outcomes.
 Notably, the case of Laura, a young child who was placed in a supportive foster home, showcased how a caring and stable substitute care environment could prevent the negative effects of separation from the primary caregiver.

 SYNOPSIS AND CRITIQUE OF BOWLBY'S THEORY